YasserIbrahem1997/privacy/privacy-polce.md

 # Privacy Policy

-[["We" or "I", or Website or App name]] takes your privacy seriously.
-To better protect your privacy [["we" or "I"]] provide this privacy policy notice explaining the way your personal information is collected and used.
+[["We" or "I", Talabatcom]] takes your privacy seriously.
+To better protect your privacy, [["we" or "I"]] provide this privacy policy notice explaining the way your personal information is collected and used.

 ## Collection of Routine Information